A Guide to Sleeping in a Capsule Hotel in Japan for First Timers

 Some capsule hotels offer hourly options for those who just need a short rest.
 Do check with the reception if they have this option.

 On my visit to Tokyo in Summer 2014, I stayed at Shinjuku Kuyakusho-mae Capsule Hotel, near the Shinjuku metro station.
 As I was traveling on a strict budget and relied entirely on public transports, it made sense to stay close to the station.
-I don’t recall how much I paid for it, but the current rate starts from JPY3,000 per person per night.
+The current rate starts from JPY3,000 per person per night.

 Address: Touyo Building 3/F, 1-2-5 Kabukicho, Shinjuku-ku, Tokyo